orlando-apps/CovidInteractiveMap/readme.md

 ## Usage

-> Toggle "Scope" button and click on map to see accumulative covid cases within the radius.
-Update radius(meters) to expand or minimize scope area.
+> Toggle "Scope" button and click on map to see accumulative covid cases within radius.
+Specify radius(meters) input to expand or minimize scope area.

 > Toggle "New Point" button and click on map to add a new covid location.
-Update "Add Covid Cases" input field to add the number of Covid cases at the new location.
+Modify "Add Covid Cases" input field to change the number of Covid cases to add at the new location.

 > Click on any red circle Covid location on the map.
 A component will popup, allowing user to edit or delete Covid case numbers.

-> Type in searchbar or select from options drop down to see total number of covid cases at a particular location.
+> Type in searchbar or select from options drop down to see total number of Covid cases at a particular location.

 ## Requirements